 Duration: Approximately 6 hours.

 Staffa Tours' signature Staffa & Treshnish Isles Wildlife Tour is the best way to get close to puffins.
-Departing from the Isle of Mull or Ardnamurchan on the mainland, this trip allows visitors to land on both Staffa, where they can climb up to view the imposing Fingal's Cave and visit a small puffin colony, and Lunga, a puffin paradise where up to 3,000 of these delightfully cute seabirds come to nest each year.
+Departing from the Isle of Mull or Ardnamurchan on the mainland, this trip allows visitors to land on both the island of Staffa, where they can climb up to view the imposing Fingal's Cave and visit a small puffin colony, and the island of Lunga, a puffin paradise where up to 3,000 of these delightfully cute seabirds come to nest each year.

 The normal itinerary sees visitors spending 2 hours ashore on Lunga, which gives ample time to watch these hilarious birds wandering around, catching fish and taking care of young pufflings in their burrows.